PEZ/clerk/README.md

 ```

 ### Initialize
-Initialize as early as possible when your app is starting:
+Initialize Clerk as early as possible when your app is starting:
 ```clojure
 (clerk/initialize!)
 ```